otterthecat/mongonaut/README.md

 **val:** desired value of `mongonaut.config[key]`

 **config** object to apply configuration data.
 Available keys are `user`, `pwd`, `db`, and `collection` which are used to authenticate with MongoDB.

+If you intend to use [MongoDB's default JSON formatting](http://zaiste.net/2012/08/importing_json_into_mongodb/), then set `jsonArray` to false.

+You can set `upsertFields` if you intend to specify specific fields for your query.
+Unless set by a user, *Mongonaut* ignores this setting.

 Remember, both `user` and `pwd` must both either be set (for authentication), or set as the default/empty strings (for no authentication).
 Setting only one or the other will result in an error when you call `.import()`.